 When making the perfect resume, the foremost thing to do is to write down all the information you know about yourself.
 This will give you an idea of how much information needs to be removed or edited.
 It would also help you organize useful information into bulleted points with concise information.

 Here are a few other tips that can be helpful:

 Consistency and Clarity

 Consistency comes in the place of choosing a font style and size.
 Clarity comes in when choosing the appropriate font.
-Avoid flashy fonts like Algerian, Brush, Broadway and other fonts styled to resemble a person’s handwriting.
+Avoid flashy fonts like Algerian, Brush, Broadway, and other fonts styled to resemble a person’s handwriting.
 New Times Roman is the most accepted font everywhere.
 Some places also accept Calibri.
 Keep in mind that when you choose a font, it must be the same all through.
 This gives the impression of a well-ordered document.

 Examples to guide your path

 There are a lot of templates available online.
 They provide the perfect guide for creating your resume.
-You can also check the templates if you are confused on what type of resume you need to compose for your specific situation.
+You can also check the templates if you are confused about what type of resume you need to compose for your specific situation.

 Advice never goes wrong

 Okay, you checked the templates.
 You even used one to write yours.
 But before sending that document to the potential employer, call in an extra set of eyes to help you cross-check.
 These extra sets of eyes must be experienced to know the difference between a CV and a resume.
 They would be able to give you feedback on what should be edited, removed, or added.
 If you don’t have close ones who specialize in such, don’t be shy to seek professional help.